 No matter what method of communication you choose to use with your co-parent, be intentional about your choice.
 The school year tends to inspire many reasons for co-parent communication, so making your method as effective and hassle-free as possible is ideal.

 Help Is Available for Co-parents

 If you have questions or concerns about your child’s custody arrangement, please consider reaching out to an experienced family law attorney.
 Your custody agreement may be modified, provided that the modifications are in the best interests of the child.
 Either both parents must agree to the modification, or it must be ordered by a judge.
-Speaking with a lawyer, like a divorce lawyer in Round Rock, TX from The Law Office of Jason Wright PLLC, will allow you to both better understand any legal options available to you and make informed decisions in the best interest of your family and your child.
+Speaking with a lawyer will allow you to both better understand any legal options available to you and make informed decisions in the best interest of your family and your child.